elk-audio/elk-docs/docs/html/_sources/documents/working_with_elk_board.md.txt

   2. HiFiBerry DAC+ ADC
   3. HiFiBerry DAC+ ADC Pro

 The Elk Pi audio hat is the system default.
 If you wish to use another hat, you can do so as follows.
-Changes take place after a power cycle and persists across boots.
-It is reset upon a software update.
+Changes take place after a power cycle and persist across boots.
+The setting is however reset after any software update.

 ```bash
 # Use Elk Pi audio hat